jmurphy6895/AstroCoords.jl/docs/src/coordinates/spherical.md

 ## Components
 * **Position Vector (r)** – Describes the object’s location in 3D space relative to the origin (usually the center of the Earth):
-    * in-plane radial distance (): 2D Euclidian distance from the origin in x-y plane
+    * in-plane radial distance (): 2D Euclidean distance from the origin in x-y plane
     * in-plane angle (θ): in-plane angle from the positive x-axis to the radial vector
     * out-of-plane distance (z): out-of-plane distance from the x-y plane